- 8 minutes to read

 Edit Thresholds

-💡Manage MSMQ Queue Monitoring thresholds.
+Manage MSMQ Queue Monitoring thresholds.

-Click the Edit Thresholds menu item from the Action button for the selected queue to manage thresholds for that specific queue.
+Click Edit Thresholds in the Action menu for the selected queue to manage its thresholds.
+Edit Thresholds Action Menu Item

 Example of the 'Edit Thresholds' menu item from the Action button on a queue resource.

-This will open a modal with the following options:
+A modal opens with the following options:

 Edit thresholds